ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Stage II ActivFORMS: Deploy and Enact Feedback Loop

+When the model execution engine and the feedback loop model are deployed and the connections are established (with the probe, effector, and verifier), the model execution can be started.
+Depending on the used model execution engine, some configuration may be required before the execution can start.

+Enacting the virtual machine of ActivFORMS-ta is straightforward.
 Once all external connections are established and the models are initialized, the last task is to define the real time that corresponds to one logical time unit in the model.
-Once this is done the virtual machine can be started, enacting self-adaptation. \\
+The virtual machine can then be started, enacting self-adaptation. \\

-\textbf{Example 5.} Listing~\ref{start-VM} shows the steps to start the virtual machine for DeltaIoT.
+\textbf{Example 6.} Listing~\ref{start-VM} shows the steps to start the virtual machine for DeltaIoT.

 \lstset{caption={Start the virtual machine for the DeltaIoT network.},label=start-VM}

 {\ttfamily

 }